Why do tarot cards fall out of the deck when you’re shuffling?

 An upside-down card is more “tentative” in nature.
 Take it with a large grain of salt.

-What it means when a rouge card flys out as you’re putting cards away:
+What it means when a tarot card falls out as you’re putting cards away:

 When a card jumps as you’re putting away your deck, chances are you want to investigate that card.

 This occurrence usually means Wait!
 There’s more information!

 Read that card and then decide if you may need to pull a few more.
 Maybe do a small 3-card spread in addition to the reading you have completed.
 Or, a full spread.

 These fly-away cards seem to be the most significant type of jumpers.